I tried registering A2A agents in Agent Registry and dynamically calling them from Strands Agents

 Model us.anthropic.claude-haiku-4-5-20251001-v1:0

-We'll authenticate to the AgentCore Runtime A2A server using IAM (SigV4).
+Authentication to the AgentCore Runtime A2A server is done via IAM (SigV4).

-We'll continue using the auto-approval Registry created in the previous article.
-Please keep note of your Registry ID.
-For details on creating a Registry, refer to my previous article.
+We'll use the auto-approval Registry created in the previous article as-is.
+Please keep a note of the Registry ID.
+Refer to the previous article for instructions on creating the Registry.

-The complete code used in this article is available in this repository.
-If you want to try it locally, please clone it and proceed:
+The complete code used this time is available in this repository.
+Please clone it before proceeding if you want to try it locally.

 https://github.com/yuu551/a2a-agentcore-strands